-While smart speakers tend to suck up most the attention, smart lights are the bread and butter of the smart home.
+In this exciting new era of the connect home, smart light bulbs are the bread and butter.
 And because of their visual nature, they tend to make for a great demonstration of what your home can do.

 You can issue a voice command and watch the lights go out, or move a slider and see them change colour.
 It feels like magic, and it feels like living in the future.
 However, the world of smart home lights is currently dominated by two brands.